iainctduncan/papers/source/features_usage.rst

 running of the gc, leaving one to explicitly force a run by sending the **gc-run** message, which can be triggered off a timer such as a Max metronome.
-In my experience, setting this to somewhere between 200 - 300 ms works well and provides better real-time performance than is posssible using the automatic gc.
+In my experience, setting this to somewhere between 200 and 300 ms works well and provides better real-time performance than is posssible using the automatic gc, which may wait many seconds between runs.

-A second facility is to change the starting heap size of the Scheme for Max object.
+A second facility is the ability to change the starting heap size of the Scheme for Max object.
-The lower the heap size, the faster the gc runs as it must run over less memory.
+The lower the heap size, the faster the gc runs, as it must run over less memory.
 The s4m object takes an initial
 **@heap** attribute to set the starting heap size.
 This works well so long as one checks whether the heap allocated will be big enough.